hhvm/user-documentation/guides/hack/56-modules/07-closures-and-function-pointers copy.md

-This section details some advanced semantics and behaviors of modules.

-## Closures and function pointers

 Within a module, you can create a pointer to an internal function and pass it anywhere for use.
 Pointers to internal functions can only be created from within a module, but can be called and acccessed from anywhere.
 ```hack
 module foo;